-- be aimed at reducing the energy consumption of your business - have at least \$5,000 in eligible expenditure.
+- be aimed at reducing energy consumption of your business - have at least \$20,000 in eligible expenditure.

-Eligible activities include:
+Eligible activities may include:

-- replacing existing equipment with higher efficiency equipment - installing or replacing a component to help an existing system run more efficiently (for example installing a variable speed drive on a pump, or installing automatic controls on energy using equipment, or installing a modulating burner on a boiler) - energy audits - investment feasibility studies for energy efficiency upgrades - monitoring of energy consumption and emissions.
+- replacing existing equipment with higher efficiency equipment - installing or replacing a component to help an existing system run more efficiently - energy audits - investment feasibility studies for energy efficiency upgrades - monitoring of energy consumption and greenhouse gas emissions.